Gum Disease Treatment – Garland, TX

 In the majority of cases, scaling and root planing will consist of two separate appointments to provide the deep cleaning necessary to reverse periodontal disease.
 Firstly, our team will begin with the scaling process which involves removing plaque and tartar from along your gum line and below it.
 This is so that we can confirm that there are no bacteria around your teeth or beneath your gums.
 You’ll then be sent home so that your mouth can heal properly before the next phase.

-Root planing will occur during your second appointment, where we will use special dental instruments to smooth the surfaces of your tooth roots.
+Root planing will occur during your second appointment, which is when we will use special dental instruments to smooth the surfaces of your tooth roots.
 This process does two things: it allows your gums to heal and attach to the roots more effectively, and it also makes it much more difficult for bacteria to accumulate and cling to the roots in the long run.

 Aftercare Tips for Scaling & Root Planing